SON High Pressure Sodium

 Updated

-The High Pressure Sodium lamp is the invention of General Electric USA, although Osram-GEC, and Mazda and Philips were also key players in the race to be first to create this lamp.
-The fundamental principal behind the lamp is that the narrow, monochromatic sodium resonance lines can be considerably broadened if the sodium vapour pressure is increased.
+The High Pressure Sodium lamp is the invention of General Electric USA, although Osram-GEC and Associated Electrical Industries of Britain were also key players in the race to be first to create this lamp.
+The fundamental principle behind the lamp is that the narrow, monochromatic sodium resonance lines can be considerably broadened if the sodium vapour pressure is increased.
 However, higher wall temperatures are required to achieve this and the advanced glasses which can just about withstand sodium attack in the low pressure lamp become blackened in a matter of minutes at higher temperature.

 The key to the success of the high pressure sodium lamp is an arc tube fabricated of translucent ceramic, since there is no known glass which withstands the corrosion of sodium at high temperature.
 Aluminium oxide (alumina) is the chosen ceramic since, when combined with minute traces of dopants to control the grain structure, it can be made translucent by a process which is suited to mass production.